Strategic Leadership Group

 Melanie Turner, Senior Portfolio Manager, Healthy Families NZ

-Melanie is the Senior Portfolio Manager in the Healthy Families NZ national team at the Ministry of Health.
+Melanie is the Senior Portfolio Manager in the Healthy Families NZ national team at Health New Zealand.
 Melanie has worked in the public sector since 2006, first in local government (Auckland City Council and Auckland Transport), and more recently, as the national strategy manager at the Commission for Financial Capability.